 Attaching Scripts

 Once you have scripts discovered and loaded, you'll want to run them.
-At the moment BMS supports one method of triggering scripts, and that is by attaching them to entities via ScriptComponent

-'s and then sending script event's which trigger callbacks on the scripts.
+And then sending script event's which trigger callbacks on the scripts.

 In order to attach a script and make it runnable simply add a ScriptComponent